anonimitoraf/skerrick/README.md

 >   the smallest bit.
 >   _"there's not a skerrick of food in the house"_

+## :warning: IMPORTANT :warning:
+THIS PROJECT IS IN ALPHA STATE!
+I WOULD APPRECIATE IT IF YOU REPORT ANY BUGS/ISSUES YOU FIND.
+MAYBE EVEN CONTRIBUTE PATCHES/FIXES IF YOU HAVE THE TIME ;)

 ## Why should I care?

 * REPL-driven development for Javascript